 On the whole, coleus are not bothered by diseases or many insects.

-Given rich soil, part shade, fertilizer and plenty of water they resent drying out they will become the topic of conversation and admiration of your garden, particularly during the next few years when the trend for this fresh “discovery” as a garden plant will still be new and different.
+Given rich soil, part shade, water-soluble fertilizer and plenty of water they resent drying out they will become the topic of conversation and admiration of your garden, particularly during the next few years when the trend for this fresh “discovery” as a garden plant will still be new and different.